 The current coronavirus pandemic has made a lot of people realise just how financially vulnerable they are.
 What we all need are some real ideas for investments.
 If each of us could just find at least one investment that works well for us so that financially we are not so shaky.

 At times like this, people begin to understand just why it is so important to have multiple income streams and to have plans and reserves set up for the future.
 Investments are one of the things that may be worth looking into.
-Of course, nothing is ever guaranteed – poor decisions and investments can end up losing you money – but plenty of research, lots of good advice and not being adverse to taking the occasional risk means that you are more likely to reap a few rewards in the future.
+Of course, nothing is ever guaranteed – poor decisions and investments can end up losing you money – but plenty of research, reading books on investing, lots of good advice, and not being adverse to taking the occasional risk means that you are more likely to reap a few rewards in the future.

 Let’s take a look at some of the things that you could invest some money in, and the pros and cons of each one of them.

 Cryptocurrency etc are great ideas for investments

 Cryptocurrency is the new big thing in the world of investments.
 It is a form of digital currency.
 You have more than likely heard of the most popular one, bitcoin.
 So far, it seems to be a pretty good investment, with people who have dipped their feet into this whole new currency seeing massive returns on their money.
 However, err on the side of caution.
 It is a relatively new thing, only being around for ten years or so, and we still do not know enough about it long-term to say whether it is always going to be worth it.
 Do your research carefully.

 - So far, it has shown a lot of promise: In July 2015, the price of Bitcoin was just over $280.
 In December 2017, it was $17k